kaushikrohit004/Wildtrack/README.md

 By default, predictions will be saved to `zamba_predictions.csv`.
 Run `zamba predict --help` to list all possible options to pass to `predict`.

-See the [Quickstart](https://zamba.drivendata.org/docs/stable/quickstart/) page or the user tutorial on [classifying videos](https://zamba.drivendata.org/docs/stable/predict-tutorial/) for more details.

 ### Training a model

 ```console